tunnelrun/flickr/README.md

 ## Development

-From the command line, run this command to start the local Node development server:
+From the command line, run this command to start the local Node server:

 ```sh
 npm start
 ```

+## Deployment

+Upon commits pushed to `master` (or pull request merged to `master`), a new version of the site is automatically deployed with Heroku to [production](https://flickr.tunnel.run/).

 ## License